Image

 • Can I be a team player - someone who can manage their own case holding, whilst supporting others in a team with more complex cases?

 If the above resonates, and helping people really matters to you, we want you to apply for this post.
-To do so, please send your CV and covering letter to David Hendrie, by e-mail at [email protected] as soon as possible.
+To do so, please send your CV and covering letter to David Hendrie, by e-mail at [email protected].

 Support